hosgha/Interview/InterviewHandbook.md

 <br>Aggregation is based is on "has-a" relationship.
 Aggregation is a special form of association. **In association there is not any classes (entity) work as owner but in aggregation one entity work as owner**.
 In aggregation both entities meet for some work and then get separated. **Aggregation is a one way association**.

 Example
 Let us take an example of “Student” and “address”.
-Each student must have an address so relationship b/w Student **class and Address class will be “Has-A” type relationship but vice versa is not true(it is not necessary that each address contain by any student)**.
+Each student must have an address so relationship between Student **class and Address class will be “Has-A” type relationship but vice versa is not true(it is not necessary that each address contain by any student)**.
 So Student work as owner entity.
 This will be a aggregation relationship.

 ```csharp
 public class Student